FlavyP/UniSource/DNP2 Exam Prep.md

 **XAML** (eXtensible Application Markup Language)

 - XML-based language used for declaring object graphs;
+- Most concise way to represent GUI;
+- Separates front-end and back-end;
+- Language that almost all WPF-related tools emit;
 - A declarative Language with Flow Contorl Support;
 - Objects instantiated at runtime;
 - Declares a layout of User Interface;